 Need help?
 Report fraud on 0800 110 929

-For your peace of mind, our helpdesk is available 24/7 to assist with any concern regarding the safety of your account.
-You can also report suspicious online purchases if you believe them to be fraudulent.
+For your peace of mind, our helpdesk is available 24/7 to help with any concerns about the safety of your account.
+You can also report suspicious online purchases if you think they are fraudulent.

 Essential tips to help keep your bank details safe

-Do not share your card PIN, expiry date or CSC number (the 3- or 4-digit security number) over the phone or on websites accessed via links in emails or text messages.
+Don't share your card PIN, expiry date or CSC number (the 3 or 4-digit security code), or Nedbank ID username and password over the phone or on websites accessed from a link in an email or text message.

 Read your banking notifications